Baghdad Battery: Electroplating hypothesis

 König himself seems to have been mistaken on the nature of the objects he thought were electroplated.
 They were apparently fire-gilded (with mercury).
-Paul Craddock of the British Museum said "The examples we see from this region and era are conventional gold plating and mercury gilding.
+Paul Craddock of the British Museum said, "The examples we see from this region and era are conventional gold plating and mercury gilding.
 There's never been any irrefutable evidence to support the electroplating theory".

+König had seen primitive gold electroplating using a ceramic pot being done in Baghdad in 1938.
+He proposed that the technique could have been passed down through the millennia as a secret of the local jewelers.
+Gerhard Eggert showed that the method used by the Baghdadi silversmiths in 1938 was almost exactly the same process as that invented in Birmingham, UK in 1839 by John Wright - using a ceramic flowerpot.

 David A. Scott, senior scientist at the Getty Conservation Institute and head of its Museum Research Laboratory, writes: "There is a natural tendency for writers dealing with chemical technology to envisage these unique ancient objects of two thousand years ago as electroplating accessories (Foley 1977), but this is clearly untenable, for there is absolutely no evidence for electroplating in this region at the time".

-Paul T. Keyser of the University of Alberta noted that Eggebrecht used a more efficient, modern electrolyte, and that using only vinegar, or other electrolytes available at the time assumed, the battery would be very feeble, and for that and other reasons concludes that even if this was in fact a battery, it could not have been used for electroplating.
+Paul T. Keyser of the University of Alberta noted that using only vinegar, or other electrolytes available at the time the jar was made, the battery would be very feeble.
+For that and other reasons, Keyser concluded that even if this was in fact a battery, it could not have been used for electroplating.
 However, Keyser still supported the battery theory, but believed it was used for some kind of mild electrotherapy such as pain relief, possibly through electroacupuncture.